pleiszenburg/hapsira/docs/source/core.md

 All functions decorated by `hjit`, `vjit` and `gjit` must by typed using [signatures similar to those of numba](https://numba.readthedocs.io/en/stable/reference/types.html).

 All compiled code enforces a single floating point precision level, which can be configured.
 The default is FP64 / double precision.
 For simplicity, the type shortcut is `f`, replacing `f2`, `f4` or `f8`.
-Additional infrastructure can be found in `core.math.ieee754`.
 Consider the following example:

 ```python
 from numba import vectorize